january3/screendrawer/README.md

 # screendrawer

-Draw on the screen with Gnome and Cairo
+Draw on the screen with Gnome and Cairo.
+Quick and dirty.

 # Installation